dseguy/php-error-messages/messages/syntax-error,-unexpected-token-";",-expecting-"->"-or-"?->"-or-"[".rst

 The error message suggestion to use extra operators such as ``[`` or ``->`` leads to a distinct error: ``Cannot use temporary expression in write context``.

+This error is also raised with a reference on a ``new`` operator.
+The problem is on the reference operator, but the parser tries to understand more details later in the code before coming back to it.

 Example
 _______